 When in doubt, this is the obvious thing to do in Camden.
 Pub drinks are deeply ingrained in the culture here and there’s always a weathered but welcoming boozer within radius: each one coming with a million stories to tell and a well-earned ‘institution’ tag.
 Honestly, pub life in Camden probably deserves its own guide.
 So whaddaya know… here’s a guide to the best pubs in Camden.

 Take an idyllic stroll along the canals

 If you’re feeling the guilt from succumbing to your second Yorkshire Burrito, break away from the madness that is the market and duck down to the canal below for one of London’s most scenic walking routes.
-Passing barges and birds, the waterway takes you through Camden Lock, the area around Primrose Hill, Regent’s Park and winds up at Little Venice.
+Passing barges and birds, the waterway takes you either up to King’s Cross, or through Camden Lock, the area around Primrose Hill, and Regent’s Park, winding up at Little Venice.
 And, coincidentally, there are also lots of things to do in Little Venice…

 Go to gin school at Half Hitch Gin

 Small batch gin brand Half Hitch has taken up the mantle in upholding Camden’s long history with the spirit (the neighbourhood used to be gin town in the 19th century and there’s even a street here called Juniper Crescent).
 They give gin masterclasses in their Camden Market distillery, where you’ll first be educated on gin-making fundamentals and then taught how to create a botanical blend yourself, using whichever special ingredient you fancy bringing with you.
 Homework to bring back for study?
 Your own 100ml bespoke bottle…